What is a payment gateway?

 7. What types of cards are accepted by the Payment Gateway?

-Payment gateways typically accept VISA, Mastercard and most accept American Express.
-Paypal is also becoming popular for online payments.
-If you’re collecting international payments you may want to check that the gateway supports local credit card types (e.g beyond Visa, Amex, MasterCard and Discover).
+Payment gateways typically accept Visa and Mastercard, and many also accept American Express.
+If you’re collecting international payments you may want to check that the gateway supports local credit card types.

 8. Does the payment gateway offer automatic recurring payments?